ronaldcard/fizzbuzz/README.md

 The traditional scaffolding tests are a great start, but they should be refactored to better tests.
 This was an attempt at that.

 ### Refactored to Declarative Style
-Then refactor to use a more declarative style. ***notice the lack of conditionals.
+Then I refactored to use a more declarative style. **notice the lack of conditionals**
 ```
 private val fizzes = sequenceOf("", "", "Fizz").infinite()
 private val buzzes = sequenceOf("", "", "", "", "Buzz").infinite()